daddiovaro44/SCC-Project/README.md

 kubectl create --filename k8s_formula1_autoscale.yaml
 ```

-This command will run the actual deployment of the web application on the previous created Kubernetes cluster.
+These commands will run the actual deployment of the web application on the previous created Kubernetes cluster and the autoscaling configuration.

-### View web application
+### View Web Application

-At this point the web application can be seen going on:
+At this point the web application can be seen at:

 ```
 http://localhost:30070